Vietnamese Traditional Dresses & Costumes

 Hue is the best place to get a genuine and beautiful Non Bai Tho.
 There are 15 villages around Hue that have Non Bai Tho production as their main trade.
 Visit any of these villages personally to get the most authentic, best deal on Non La in the country.

-Ao Yem - A Vietnamese Traditional Cothing
+1.3.
+Ao Yem - A Vietnamese Traditional Clothing

-A less popular item of Vietnamese traditional clothing among travellers, the Áo Yếm Việt Nam is a very simple garment worn as underclothing or on its own.
+A less popular item of Vietnamese traditional clothing among travellers, the Ao Yem Vietnam is a very simple garment worn as underclothing or on its own.
 It comprises merely of a single square piece of cloth with corners cut away and straps added, tied loosely around the body with a rounded collar (co xay) or a V-neck (co xe) at the top.

 The Ao Yem Vietnam has a similar story to many other items of Vietnamese national clothing.
 It was first depicted at a similar time to the Ao Dai and has gone through very little stylistic change over the hundreds of years since then.
 An Ao Yem is usually one single colour and it’s normally pretty mild, but the more vivid and bold Ao Yem come out during festival time in the villages around Vietnam.